"Girl claims green tea cleared up her acne". "Spearmint tea, the acne miracle cure". "Reduce your acne by 50% with tea".

 Arguably the internet's favourite herbal tea acne cure.
 We found a whole host of people – from Facebook groups, to Reddit threads – waxing lyrical about how they had noticed a direct link between drinking spearmint tea and an improvement in their skin.

 Some studies have also shown that spearmint could regulate testosterone levels in women which might be causing their hormonal acne.
-This does mean that spearmint tea probably isn't a great option for men.
+This does mean that this tea probably isn't a great option for men with acne.
 Sorry fellas.

 The chances are, deep in the depths of a kitchen cupboard, your parents have an untouched box of Rooibos tea.
-Well, it might be time to crack it open and pop on the kettle.
+This tea is one of the more unusual tasing, but it might be time to crack it open and pop on the kettle.
 The flavonoids (lovely plant pigments) in Rooibos help regulate acne causing pathogens.

 An extra plus?
-Rooibos contains free radical fighting superoxide dismutase, so it could even help you fight the signs of aging!
+Rooibos tea has many free radical fighting antioxidants including one called superoxide dismutase, so it could even help you fight the signs of ageing!
 Poor us a cup whilst you’re at it.